Forescout/eyeExtend-Connect/README.md

 ## App Submission Process
   1. Build your app and ensure it installs and behaves as expected on the latest version of Connect
   2. Create a README.md file for your app, or update the existing app README.
   3. Email a download link to connect-app-submission@forescout.com.
-In your email, please include the following information:\
+In your email, please include the following information:

-    a.
-The README.md file containing information about configuration, app use cases, required permissions, and any other information required to use the app.\
+    * The README.md file containing information about configuration, app use cases, required permissions, and any other information required to use the app.
-    b.
-A download link for the zip file.\
+    * A download link for the zip file.
-    c.
-If applicable, a request to release the app privately, rather than displaying it on the Forescout EyeExtend-Connect GitHub page.\
+    * If applicable, a request to release the app privately, rather than displaying it on the Forescout EyeExtend-Connect GitHub page.
   4. Once connect-app-submission has the zip file, allow 3-5 days for analysis and signing.
 If there are any issues with the app, a Forescout Engineer will contact you to make the appropriate changes.

 ## README file for App